-We assess qualitative factors of each of our reporting units to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
-Such assessments indicated that it is not more likely than not that the fair value of each reporting unit is less than its carrying amount, including goodwill.
-Thus, we have determined that it is not necessary to proceed with the two-step goodwill impairment test.
-There was no goodwill impairment for each of the three fiscal years ended June 30, 2018.
 We evaluate long-lived assets with finite lives for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 Impairment is considered to exist if the total estimated future cash flows on an undiscounted basis are less than the carrying amount of the assets.
 If impairment does exist, we measure the impairment loss and record it based on the discounted estimate of future cash flows.
 In estimating future cash flows, we group assets at the lowest level for which there are identifiable cash flows that are largely independent of the cash flows from other asset groups.
 Our estimate of future cash flows is based upon, among other things, certain assumptions about expected future operating performance, growth rates and other factors.